Juanito87/.shell_config/README.md

 # shell-config
-This repo holds shell conf for remote and local host.
-I'm separating config into diferent repos, in order to be able to use vim-fugitive in the config files, and avoiding de repo in home using the bare repo method.
+This repo holds shell configurations:

+* Personalized commands
+* Variables
+* Alias
+* Shell specific configurations

+This structure helps to manage repos withouth having to be a bare one, allowing the use of tools like vim-fugitive or the branch info in prompt.